Mediation Analysis Synthetic Control: The Mediation Analysis Synthetic Control Method

 Similarly, we assume that the four potential outcomes are given by

-where $\zeta_t$ is an unknown common factor with constant factor loadings across units; $X_i$ is an $(r \times 1)$ vector of observed covariates that includes all the variables included in $Z_i$ but might also include other observable variables, which affects the treatment and the outcome but not the mediator; $\eta_t$ is a $(1 \times r)$ vector of unknown parameters; $\lambda_t$ is a $(1 \times F)$ vector of unobserved common factors; $\mu_i$ is an $(F \times 1)$ vector of unknown factor loadings; $\epsilon_{it}$ are unobserved transitory shocks; and $\varphi_{it}(d)$ and $\rho_{it}(M_{it}(d))$ capture the impact, on the potential outcomes, of the potential mediator and the treatment, respectively.
-In this model the total, direct, and indirect effects of unit 1 are then given by
+where $\zeta_t$ is an unknown common factor with constant factor loadings across units; $X_i$ is an $(r \times 1)$ vector of observed covariates that includes all the variables included in $Z_i$, but might also include other observable variables, which affects the treatment and the outcome but not the mediator; $\eta_t$ is a $(1 \times r)$ vector of unknown parameters; $\lambda_t$ is a $(1 \times F)$ vector of unobserved common factors; $\mu_i$ is an $(F \times 1)$ vector of unknown factor loadings; $\epsilon_{it}$ are unobserved transitory shocks; and $\varphi_{it}(d)$ and $\rho_{it}(M_{it}(d))$ capture the impact on the potential outcomes of the potential mediator and the treatment, respectively.
+In this model, the total, direct, and indirect effects of unit 1 are then given by

+Notice that the unobservables enter the potential outcomes equations in exactly the same way as in \cite{Aba2010}; thus, no extra restrictions are imposed on them.

-As mentioned above, for the total effect we can just use the standard SCM.
-In particular, we assume that there exists a $(1 \times (J-n))$ vector of weights $L^*=(l_{n+1}^*,...,l_J^*)$ that are positive, adding up to 1, and such that in the post-intervention period As in \cite{Aba2015} we assume that $\forall \ t=1,...,T-1$, $L^*$ also satisfies
+Therefore, as also mentioned above, to estimate the total effect we can just use a standard SCM.
+In particular, we assume that there exists a $(1 \times (J-n))$ vector of weights $L^*=(l_{n+1}^*,...,l_J^*)$ that are positive, adding up to 1, and such that in the post-intervention period As in \cite{Aba2015}, we assume that $\forall \ t=1,...,T-1$, $L^*$ also satisfies

 This justifies the choice of weights that minimize the distance between the observable characteristics of the treated unit and the control units in the pre-treatment period.
 More formally, let $\Omega^{\alpha}_1=(X_1, Y_{11},\ldots,Y_{1,T-1},M_{11},\ldots,M_{1,T-1})$ be a $((2(T-1)+r) \times 1)$ vector, $\omega^{\alpha}_{0i}=(X_i, Y_{i1},\ldots,Y_{i,T-1},M_{i1},\ldots,M_{i,T-1})$ be a $(1 \times (2(T-1)+r))$ vector, and $\Omega^{\alpha}_{0}=(\omega^{\alpha}_{0,n+1},\ldots,\omega^{\alpha}_{0J})'$.
 Then